How to digitize your business processes

 Determine the end state and go from there

 In other words, work backward.
 Document what your ideal business would look like.
 And this doesn’t have to be limited by what’s currently realistic.
-If you want your creative team to take campaigns from conceptualization to implementation in one day, write it down.
 Once your dream business outcomes are documented, you can begin to examine the steps it will take to get there.

 Think about your users first

-The digitization of your internal processes are ultimately meant to benefit your customers.
+The digital transformation of your internal processes is ultimately meant to benefit your customers.
 So start with determining what ideal user experience you’d like to create, document it, and then work on building processes to make that ideal experience a reality.

 Rethink how you roll out new processes